Nagref/Nagref/README.md

-I aim to evolve more every day as a developer and would like to help other people to become developer people.
+I aim to evolve more every day as a developer and would like to help other people to become developer people.<br>
 Born in Rio de Janeiro, Brazil.